“Money can’t buy life.”

 I’ve always sworn (always up until about 7 or so years ago) that the world was far too BIG to ever go to the same place twice.
 It wasn’t until I started to realize that my enjoyment during a winter break was directly related to my children’s happiness.

 As they got older and digging in the sand and entirely parent-directed events weren’t going to cut it any longer, we discovered a perfect island in the Caribbean.
-A place that offers not only activities for adults and kids alike but in a small and safe environment, a place where, for the duration of your stay you too are family.
-I’ve posted about it more than once here on Be Still & Eat and I’ll likely post about it again… in fact if I’m being completely honest with myself I hope to one day post from there weekly.
+A place that offers not only activities for adults and kids alike but in a small and safe environment, a place where for the duration of your stay you too are family.
+I’ve posted about it more than once here on Be Still & Eat and I’ll likely post about it again… in fact if I’m being completely honest with myself I hope to one day post from there weekly for at least the more aggressively cold Canadian months.

 Jamaica is a stunningly beautiful island, with equally beautiful people and a history so rich you can wrap yourself up in it and feel the layers of cultures caressing you.
 Clichè or no, the moment my feet touch ground I instantly feel I’ve come home.
 You need only speak with a few of the locals and see the joy of every moment of every day in their eyes and to hear it in their speech to feel much the same.
 There is a simplicity of living and ease of attitude that I’ve never experienced anywhere else.